nico-bachner/md-paper/README.md

 ## Writing
 1. Create a folder inside this repository that will contain your project.
 0. Create your Markdown (.md) document inside that folder. \
-Check out the [YAML Options](#YAML-Options) section of this README for formatting options.
-Or use one of the example projects as a template.
+Check out the [YAML Options](#YAML-Options) section of this README for formatting options. \
+You can also use one of the example projects as a template.
 0. Start writing :wink:

 ## PDF Generation